Read the Prologue for My Thriller 'The Final Boy'

 A body.
 Facedown.

-He stumbled backwards, bumping into the club chair that was occupied by another figure, one arm listlessly draped over the side, another head tilted back.
-On the hi-def screen, Linda Blair was frantically driving now, swerving down a road with the killer on the roof of the car, then crashing into the mansion gate, impaling the killer on a protruding metal spike.
+On the screen, Linda Blair swerved down a road with the killer on the roof of her car, then crashed into the mansion gate, impaling the killer on a protruding metal spike.

-Another dry heave followed.
+Another dry heave.

 No.